HARASSMENT AND DISCRIMINATION IS PROHIBITED AT SCHOOL

 If your child experiences any problems or concerns in regards to the Code of Conduct/DASA expectations at school, please have them talk to a teacher or administrator.

-If you need further information or guidance please contact the DASA coordinator for SVCS,
+If you need further information or guidance please contact the DASA coordinators for SVCS:

 The Stockbridge Valley School Board of Education will ensure that the community is aware of this code of conduct by: